MohamedHussain4690/NM-Project/README.md

 ##      Features – Key Functionalities:

-   -Modular Urban Plan Modeling: Develop and maintain urban plans with buildings, roads, zones, and sensors.
+   -   Modular Urban Plan Modeling: Develop and maintain urban plans with buildings, roads, zones, and sensors.
-   -Dynamic Zoning: Multiple zone types and building-zone associations support.
+   -   Dynamic Zoning: Multiple zone types and building-zone associations support.
-   -IoT Sensor Integration: Emulate real-time monitoring with virtual environmental sensors.
+   -   IoT Sensor Integration: Emulate real-time monitoring with virtual environmental sensors.
-   -Geospatial Intelligence: Calculate distance and area based on geographic coordinates.
+   -   Geospatial Intelligence: Calculate distance and area based on geographic coordinates.

+---

 ##      Technology Used – Languages, Tools, and Libraries
    **Programming Language**: Python 3.11+

+---

 ##      Libraries & Tools:

-   -uuid, datetime, enum, typing, and json for core functionality and serialization Object-oriented design principles for modularity and extensibility
+   -   uuid, datetime, enum, typing, and json for core functionality and serialization Object-oriented design principles for modularity and extensibility

+---

 ##      How It Works – Project Workflow:

-   -Plan Creation: Start a new city plan with name and description.
+   -   Plan Creation: Start a new city plan with name and description.
-   -Zone Definition: Create zones as polygon boundaries and define zone types.
+   -   Zone Definition: Create zones as polygon boundaries and define zone types.
-   -Building & Road Integration: Insert buildings and roads with geometries and attributes.
+   -   Building & Road Integration: Insert buildings and roads with geometries and attributes.
-   -Sensor Deployment: Deploy the IoT sensors with coordinates and input data.
+   -   Sensor Deployment: Deploy the IoT sensors with coordinates and input data.
-   -Demonstration Script: Auto-runs a smart city demo around Aalim College.
+   -   Demonstration Script: Auto-runs a smart city demo around Aalim College.